Travel to Cadiz

 At the same time, the historical importance and natural beauty of the area has transformed the Bay of Cadiz into one of the busiest and most active hotspots in Spain, helping to develop areas in the vicinity of the city.
 Such has been the case with Puerto Real and Puerto de Santa María, both within ten miles of Cadiz, and San Fernando and Rota, slightly more distanced from the capital of the province.

 All in all, the Bay of Cadiz features every conceivable service and commodity expected from a modern city.
-Its charming locals, the smell of fish, and the longheld traditions will you want to learn Spanish in Cadiz.
+Its charming locals, the smell of fish and deep-rooted traditions will make you want to wander the streets of the city relentlessly.
 Spend some time in one of the most beautiful and culturally rich cities in Spain and enjoy all its attractions!

 Cadiz History: myth and reality